This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Who is most at risk?

 The research as it stands doesn’t give us a precise answer about individual risk, but it does tell us a couple of things that might help you to make the best choice.
-Firstly, you are most likely to gain weight if you are under 18 with a BMI of over 30 when you begin using the injection.
-Secondly, if you gain more than 5% of your body weight within six months of starting the injection, you are more likely to continue gaining weight.
-If this sounds like you, it might be worth considering a different method of contraception.
+Firstly, you are most likely to gain weight if you are under 18 with a BMI of over 30 when you begin using the injection.³ ⁷ Secondly, if you gain more than 5% of your body weight within six months of starting the injection, you are more likely to continue gaining weight.³ ⁷ If this sounds like you, it might be worth considering a different method of contraception.

-Whilst your weight alone does not stop you from being able to use the injection as contraception, if you smoke or have medical problems the FSRH advises the risks may outweigh the benefits.
-If you are already overweight, you might want to try a different contraception before choosing the injection to avoid any potential negative effects on your health.
+Whilst your weight alone does not stop you from being able to use the injection as contraception, if you also smoke or have medical problems like diabetes the FSRH advises the risks may outweigh the benefits.⁴ If you are already overweight, you might want to consider a different contraception before choosing the injection to avoid potential negative effects on your health.

 What are you saying?

-50% of those using the injection told The Lowdown that they had gained weight, the highest of all the contraceptives.
-39% reported no change in weight, and 2% reported weight loss.
+At the time of writing 53% of those using the injection told The Lowdown that they had gained weight, the highest of all the contraceptives.
+35% reported no change in weight, and 3% reported weight loss.

-It’s important to note that the majority of those who reviewed the injection for The Lowdown were under 25 years old.
-An early study using a broader age range found that whilst the injection was associated with weight gain slightly more frequently than other hormonal contraceptive methods, this wasn’t significant.
+It’s important to note that at the time of writing the majority of those who reviewed the injection for The Lowdown were under 25 years old.
+An early study using a broader age range found that whilst the injection was associated with weight gain slightly more frequently than other hormonal contraceptive methods, this wasn’t significant.⁸

 Does hormone-free contraception make you gain weight?